Employers and Universities: Work with us?

 If you're kicking off with an intermediate apprenticeship, you might not need any formal qualifications.

 You need to have "functional skills qualifications" in at least English and Maths.
 These are a bit like GCSEs, and if you don't already have them you can get them as part of your apprenticeship training.
-If you already have a C or above in GCSE Maths and English you won’t need to do this.
+If you already have a grade 4 or above in GCSE Maths and English you won’t need to do this.

 Advanced